Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

-Two features, however, limit its bite.
-The DNN is fully flexible in how it maps respondent characteristics to preferences, so the parametric restriction applies only to how preferences map to choice probabilities, not to the heterogeneity itself.
-In practice, common link functions (logit, probit) are nearly indistinguishable in the interior of the probability space, and the DNN can partially compensate for link misspecification by rescaling the preference vector; the binding structural assumption is additive utility, not the choice of error distribution.
+Two features make the structural component relatively modest.
+First, as the random utility model makes clear, the parametric restriction applies only to the mapping from preferences to choice probabilities, not to the flexible (DNN-estimated) heterogeneity itself.
+Second, as noted above, the choice of link is secondary in practice---logit and probit are nearly indistinguishable in the interior of the probability space, and the DNN can partially compensate for link misspecification by rescaling the preference vector---so the binding structural assumption is additive utility.

+The key distinction is between population-average quantities, which admit design-based DML inference, and distributional or individual-level quantities, which rely more heavily on the respondent-level structural update.
+Population averages and smooth functionals of the mean stage inherit the experimental design's inferential guarantee, whereas population distributional summaries and individual-level quantities are model-based at fixed $T$ and become more reliable as the number of tasks per respondent grows.